songpoemHQ/songpoem.github.io/_economies/subscription.md

 ---
 title: Subscription Economy
 layout: splash
-permalink: /economy/subscription/
-seo_title: "Technology Platform provider for Subscription Economy Startup Idea"
+seo_title: "Technology Platform Provider for Subscription Economy Startup Idea, Scalable"
 description: "Platform provider for Subscription Economy.
 Marketplace, on-Demand, Startup"
-seo_description: "A Digital Marketplace or on-demand platform for creator Economic Startup.
-For Content creators like podcasters, Vloggers, content writers"
+seo_description: "A Digital Marketplace or on-demand platform for Subscription Economic Startup.
+Scalable to drive very high traffic"
+permalink: /economy/subscription/
 layout: splash
 header:
   overlay_color: "#000"
   overlay_filter: "0.2"
   overlay_image: /assets/images/subscription-economy-wide.png
-permalink: /economy/creator/
 feature_row:
-  - title: "Platform to find assistant for creators"
+  - title: "Platform to Subscription based Startup"
-    description: "Creator would need help in Editing content, videos or polishing the podcast Audio"
+    description: "Members can be free or premium.
+Premium services accessible only to premium members"
-    enquire_url: "/platform/creator"
+    enquire_url: "/platform/subscription"
-  - title: "customized Platform to for Creator Economy startup"
+  - title: "customized Platform to for Subscription startup"
-    description: "If you have an idea and need a customized platform for creators, we can build one for you."
+    description: "If you have an idea and need a customized platform, we can build one for you."
-    enquire_url: "/platform/creator"
+    enquire_url: "/platform/subscription"
 ---
 An article in Forbes magazine recently identified the “subscription economy” as one of the fastest growing economic sectors.
 A subscription economy is defined as a business model in which customers pay a recurring fee in exchange for access to a service or product.
 The subscription economy has been growing steadily for the past few years, and shows no signs of slowing down.